-1 A .
-Revenue Requirement Formula and Components 2 Q. How does PSE&G propose to calculate the revenue requirements?
-3 A. PSE&G proposes to calculate the revenue requirements associated with the CEF-EC 4 Progr am costs using the following formula: 5 Revenue Requirements = ((After Tax Cost of Capital Net Rate Base) 6 + Net of Tax Amortization and/or Depreciation + Tax Adjustment) 7 Revenue Factor 8 The Company is proposing to recover the revenue requirements through semi-annual 9 base 1 rate roll-in filings as described below, which is consistent with the BPU's proposed IIP 10 regula ations.

-11Q.Please describe the components and defined terms in PSE&G's proposed12revenue requirement calculation.

-13 A. The following is a description of each term proposed in PSE&G's revenue 14 requirement calculation.
-The term "Cost of Capital" is PSE&G's overall WACC for the 15 CEF-EC Program.
-PSE&G shall earn a return on its net investment in the CEF-EC Program 16 based upon an authorized ROE and capital structure including income tax effects.
-The 17 Company is proposing to utilize the latest cost of capital authorized by the Board in a base 18 rate case proceeding.
-Since the CEF-EC Program is anticipated to commence after Board 19 approval of the Company's pending base rate case, PSE&G is utilizing the WACC submitted 20 in the Company's pending base rate case for forecasting purposes.
-See Schedule SS-CEF-21 EC-1 for the calculation of the current After-Tax WACC utilized in the revenue requirement 22 calculation.
-Any change in the WACC authorized by the Board in the pending or any 23 subsequent electric, gas, or combined base rate case would be reflected in the subsequent monthly revenue requirement calculations.
-Any changes to current tax rates would also be reflected in an adjustment to the After-Tax WACC.
+A .
+Revenue Requirement Formula and Components Q. How does PSE&G propose to calculate the revenue requirements?
+A. PSE&G proposes to calculate the revenue requirements associated with the CEF-EC Progr ram costs using the following formula: Revenue Requirements = ((After Tax Cost of Capital Net Rate Base) + Net of Tax Amortization and/or Depreciation + Tax Adjustment) Revenue Factor The Company is proposing to recover the revenue requirements through semi-annual base rate roll-in filings as described below, which is consistent with the BPU's proposed IIP regula ations.
+0 Please describe the components and defined terms in PSE&G's proposed revenue Q. requirement calculation.
+A. The following is a description of each term proposed in PSE&G's revenue requirement calcu lation.
+The term "Cost of Capital" is PSE&G's overall WACC for the CEF-EC Program.
+PSE& &G shall earn a return on its net investment in the CEF-EC Program based upon an autho rized ROE and capital structure including income tax effects.
+The Company is proposing to uti lize the latest cost of capital authorized by the Board in a base rate case proceeding.
+See Schee dule SS-CEF-EC-1 for the calculation of the current After-Tax WACC utilized in the reven ue requirement calculation, which is based on the approved WACC from the Company's 2018 base rate case.
+Any change in the WACC authorized by the Board in any future electric, gas, c or combined base rate cases would be reflected in the subsequent revenue requirement calcu lations.
+Any changes to current tax rates would also be reflected in an adjustment to the After -Tax WACC.
+Q. A. Progr base : regula Q. A. calcu PSE& autho to uti Schee reven 2018 gas, o calcu